MacleanS/frontenddeveloper/README.md

 - It should render a question and three answer options (from the config.js file)
 - It should be 320 x 50 pixels
-- The answer options should be clickable & tappable
+- The answer options should be clickable & tappable (mouse & touch interfaces)
 - Tapping an option should trigger an AJAX call submitting the vote as a GET parameter (URL can be found in config.js) which will return a results file.
 - The unit should display the results data provided in the JSON response